socodezuhair/aptlist/README.md

 I started off by just creating a simple list from the alphabet to put the basic code in place.
 The letters of the alphabet can later be replaced by employee names.
 I shuffle the list and then break it up into appropriate groups, having print statements along the way to debug the code.
 This approach generally works and we don't get a group bigger than five.

+Since general approach worked, I productionalized the code to include the other features such as adding an employee.

+## Documentation
+The program is simple enough and will prompt the user for what to do.

+### Requirements
+Python 2 is installed

+To execute:
+1.) clone repo
+2.) run the command:  python aptlist.py